 We require a number of libraries and frameworks that are not part of OPM itself to be installed before you can build.
 For instructions see the prerequisites page.
-Note in particular that to build the current master branch of OPM you will typically need to also have the current master branch of ERT, all other prerequisites usually have installable packages available (depending on your OS or distro).
+Most prerequisites usually have installable packages available (depending on your OS or distro).

 Also, while it is possible to have installed binary package versions of OPM modules on your system at the same time that you build/use OPM from source, it is a typical source of hard-to-find errors.
-We therefore recommend that you uninstall the opm binary packages (and ERT, see above) before you start building from source.
+We therefore recommend that you uninstall the opm binary packages before you start building from source.

 Not every item depends on everything above it, but all depend on at least one item above it.
 ResInsight is quite independent, and can be built without any of the other modules.
 For more information, there is a module overview.

 This structure is subject to change: it is likely that new modules will appear, and existing modules will be combined or restructured.
 We are currently working on reducing the number of modules to simplify the structure.